Religious extremism, misogyny and madness stoke fears of the supernatural in The Witch, a folk tale rooted in horror and history.

 “We will conquer this wilderness, it will not consume us.”

-Over the course of the film we see the crops turn increasingly rotten in the background – yet the family continues using them.
+Over the course of the film we see the crops turn increasingly rotten in the background – yet the family continue using them.

-Many of the signs of sorcery that follow are consistent with ergot poisoning: hallucination, convulsions, death.
-And ergot has been linked with some witch trials of the era, suggesting it could have fuelled hysteria at the time.
+Many of the signs of sorcery that follow are consistent with ergot poisoning from the spoiled corn.
+Hallucination, convulsions and death, for instance.
+And ergot has been linked with some witch trials of the era, suggesting it sometimes fuelled hysteria.

-How likely is it the family is poisoned rather than bewitched?
+How likely is it that poison, rather than witchcraft, infects the family?
 Well, there are signs in their excessive and extreme behaviours:

 - The younger children’s incessant singing – about devils, no less